jacobrosenthal/mynewt-nimble-button/services/battery/README.md

     - "@mynewt-nimble-services/services/battery"
 ```

-The service inits itself so theres nothing to do in your main.c
+The service inits itself so theres nothing to do in your main.c, just make sure you utilize an adc driver, such as adc_nrf51_driver, and follow any instructions included there so that the appropriate adc (adc0 by default) is ready at sysinit time.

 You might want to override the time between samples and adc name to use in your target or app syscfg.yml
 ```